mobilewebup/django-tel/README.txt

  {% load tel %}

-3) The tel filter will now be available.
-Simply write something like
-{{"415-4-PYTHON"|tel}} in the template.
+3) The tel filter and telify tag will now be available.
+Simply write something like {{"415-4-PYTHON"|tel}} in the template.

 DEPENDENCIES